w3c/wai-curricula/content/content-author/forms.md

 * provide clear instructions about the overall purpose of the forms
 * write additional instructions that provide examples of expected input when possible
 * include instructions about the current step and about the total number of steps in a multi-step process
-* employ accessible authoring tools that:
-  * support the inclusion of instructions for the overall form and for specific form fields and controls
-  * programmatically associate instructions to their corresponding form field and control
+* explain requirements for authoring tools to programmatically associate instructions to their corresponding form field and control
 * identify related requirements for designers and developers to support visual and non-visual perception of  instructions

 #### Teaching Ideas for Topic